zikula/DynamicFormBundle/README.md

 In order to implement this bundle, the developer must create three entities:

 1. A 'container' Entity that holds both:
-   1. The dynamic properties (OneToMany)
+   1. The dynamic property specifications (OneToMany)
    2. The response data (OneToMany)
    3. This _may_ implement `DynamicPropertiesContainerInterface`
-2. A 'wrapper' Entity that defines the dynamic property.
+2. A 'wrapper' Entity that defines the dynamic property specification.
-   1. This must extend `AbstractDynamicPropertyEntity`
+   1. This must extend `AbstractDynamicPropertySpecification`
 3. A PropertyResponse Entity to contain the data responses to the forms.
-   1. This must extend `AbstractDynamicPropertyDataEntity`
+   1. This must extend `AbstractDynamicPropertyData`

 In a real-world example:
-1. `SurveyEntity implements DynamicPropertiesContainerInterface`
+1. `Survey implements DynamicPropertiesContainerInterface`
-   1. OneToMany QuestionEntity
+   1. OneToMany Question
-   2. OneToMany SurveyResponseEntity
+   2. OneToMany SurveyResponse
-2. `QuestionEntity extends AbstractDynamicPropertyEntity`
+2. `Question extends AbstractDynamicPropertySpecification`
-   1. ManyToOne SurveyEntity
+   1. ManyToOne Survey
-3. `SurveyResponseEntity extends AbstractDynamicPropertyDataEntity`
+3. `SurveyResponse extends AbstractDynamicPropertyData`
-   1. ManyToOne SurveyEntity
+   1. ManyToOne Survey

-After generating the required entities (`symfony console make:entity SurveyEntity` etc...) and adjusting them to extend required abstract classes or implement required interfaces, A standard "CRUD" Controller interface can be created (`symfony console make:crud SurveyEntity`) to quickly generate much of the needed boilerplate code for a quick implementation.
+After generating the required entities (`symfony console make:entity Survey` etc...) and adjusting them to extend required abstract classes or implement required interfaces, A standard "CRUD" Controller can be created (`symfony console make:crud Survey`) to quickly generate much of the needed boilerplate code for a sample implementation.

 Form Creation: the 'Building' form
 ----------------------------------

 The `Zikula\Bundle\DynamicFormPropertyBundle\Form\Type\DynamicFieldCollectionType` formType is a collection of Dynamic Fields in your form.
-You must define the `entry_type` to be your own WrapperEntity (QuestionEntity above).
+You must define the `entry_type` to be your own 'wrapper' Entity (`Question` above).
-Each member of the collection provides a form type to define all the needed details of a formType (a "DynamicFieldSpecification") which consists of two main parts.
+Each member of the collection provides a form type to define all the needed details of a formType (a `DynamicPropertySpecification`) which consists of two main parts.
 First a choice field which allows the selection of a field type using a dropdown list.
 Upon selection further field-specific form fields for the field options are loaded using ajax and dynamically added/replaced in the form.